JuliaLang/julia/doc/src/manual/modules.md

 Base
 ```

-One can also refer to these symbols outside their parent module by prefixing them with their module,
+One can also refer to these names outside their parent module by prefixing them with their module,
 eg `Base.UnitRange`.
 This is called a *qualified name*.
 The parent module may be accessible using a
 chain of submodules like `Base.Math.sin`, where `Base.Math` is called the *module path*.
+Due to syntactic ambiguities, qualifying a name that contains only symbols, such as an operator,
+requires inserting a colon, e.g. `Base.:+`.
+A small number of operators additionally require
+parentheses, e.g. `Base.:(==)`.

 If a name is qualified, then it is always *accessible*, and in case of a function, it can also have
 methods added to it by using the qualified name as the function name.
-However, due to syntactic
-ambiguities that arise, if you wish to add methods to a function in a different module whose name
-contains only symbols, such as an operator, `Base.+` for example, you must use `Base.:+` to refer to
-it.
-If the operator is more than one character in length you must surround it in brackets, such as:
-`Base.:(==)`.
-Macro names are written with `@` in `import`, `using`, and `export` statements (see
-below), e.g. `import Mod: @mac`.

 Within a module, a variable name can be “reserved” without assigning to it by declaring it as
 `global x`.
 This prevents name conflicts for globals initialized after load time.
 The syntax
 `M.x = y` does not work to assign a global in another module; global assignment is always
 module-local.

 ### Export lists

-Symbols (functions, global variables, and constants) can be added to the *export list* of a module
+Names (referring to functions, types, global variables, and constants) can be added to the
-with `export`.
-Typically, they are at or near the top of the module definition so that readers of
+*export list* of a module with `export`.
+Typically, they are at or near the top of the module definition
-the source code can find them easily, as in
+so that readers of the source code can find them easily, as in

 ```julia
 module NiceStuff